The Sacred Meaning of Everyday Work

 It makes sense to use different terminology in different spheres.
 The problem comes about when the language of one crowds out the language of the other, especially if we are trying to encourage integration.
 We need to combine the language of the two spheres and talk of the religious and spiritual significance of creating goods and services, building healthy job-creating businesses, encouraging productive collaborative relationships, and weathering the storms of the marketplace.

 The transcendent, all-pervasive, fully immanent God is not confined to one sphere of life.
 Spirituality should not be limited either and our language needs to reflect this.

-7) Online Opportunities
+Take Advantage of Online Opportunities

-Many people have become more accustomed to online events and activities, including those of a religious nature; this presents additional opportunities for faith and work ministry.
+Many people have become accustomed to online events and activities, including those of a religious nature; this presents additional opportunities for faith and work ministry.
 We might think of people carrying part of their church with them on their smartphones.

 We should first acknowledge that in-person environments have obvious advantages over online.
 Most people enjoy being physically present during events and might be more engaged when they are.
 In-person interactions can be more conducive to forming relationships.
 And people are less easily distracted when the speaker is standing in front of them in the same room.

 But the online environment has advantages as well.
 Online options are, in some cases, easier for working people with long commutes to attend.
 Programs can be customized to meet smaller niches but with greater geographical coverage.
 Relationships and discussions can be maintained despite travel schedules.